szaimen/Nextcloud-NAS-Guide/docs/digitize.md

 :::

 :::note
-Also **don't sell and don't give away** the Blu-rays/DVDs after digitalizing, because you could need them again in the future, e.g. if the HDD that stores the Movies/TV-Shows fails before you are able to copy all files to a new HDD and you need to redigitize all Blu-rays/DVDs because you don't want to pay for data-recovery.
+Also **don't sell and don't give away** the Blu-rays/DVDs after digitizing, because you could need them again in the future, e.g. if the HDD that stores the Movies/TV-Shows fails before you are able to copy all files to a new HDD and you need to redigitize all Blu-rays/DVDs because you don't want to pay for data-recovery.
 But you could of course store them in a `moving box` in your basement.
 :::

 ## Digitize CDs